 - Engine Deletion

-if you wish to restrict access to this feature, provide a list of Origin hostnames that can be allowed for prefixing.
-If the prefixed image URL is not from one of the provided Origins, ImageEngine will throw an error, adding security to the prefixing feature by preventing illegitimate usage.
+For added security, you may provide a list of Origin hostnames permitted to use the prefixing feature.
+If the prefixed image URL is not from one of the provided Origins, ImageEngine will throw an error, preventing illegitimate usage.

 For more information on prefixing as an implementation strategy, please see the Implementation Overview article.